Study in Canada vs Australia - Which is better?

 University Costs Compared

 As a student, affordability matters, so finding a reputable course that you can afford is usually a challenge.
-Because so many of Canada's top universities are based in smaller cities where the cost of living is lower, surviving on a student budget should be easier.
+Because so many of Canada's top universities are based in smaller cities with lower living costs, surviving on a student budget should be easier.
 If you find that the university of your choice is in one of the bigger cities, the good news is that these are often more affordable than other major cities worldwide.
-Of course, costs vary from province to province for university fees and day-to-day expenses, so it's always a good idea to weigh up a few options before settling on your final choice.
-For international students in Canada tuition can range from CAD $1,800 annually to around CAD $20,000 for undergraduate programs.
-Living expenses for a year add up to about CAD $12,000.

 Scholarship Opportunities

-Several scholarship opportunities are available to support the best and brightest students wanting to further their education in Canada.
+There are many scholarship opportunities to support the best and brightest students wanting to further their education in Canada.
 Make sure that you explore the various Canadian scholarship databases to find one relevant to your country of origin and field of study.
-You'll find scholarships, fellowships, and research opportunities offered by Global Affairs Canada and various federal government entities.
+You'll find scholarships, fellowships, and research opportunities from Global Affairs Canada and various federal government entities.

 You'll also find many scholarships, grants, and bursaries that help you financially in Australia.
-These are provided by the Australian Government, education institutions, and various organizations.
-All applications and enquiries for scholarships are made through the scholarship provider.
+The Australian government, education institutions, and various organizations provide these.
+All applications and inquiries for scholarships are made through the scholarship provider.

 Health Insurance